 Aguchita killed for loving the poor

 Members of The Shining Path (Sendero Luminoso) publicly executed Sr. Agustina on September 27, 1990.
 They killed her in Peru’s central jungle area, along with six local villagers.
-Her executioner was a 17-year-old boy.
+Her executioner was a 17-year-old girl.
 Her crime was loving Peru’s poor and indigenous people.

 Political corruption and fanatic terrorism haunted Peru from 1980-2000.
 The majority of the violence during this troubled time took place in the central highlands, among the indigenous Quechua speaking populations.
 These people are the poorest and most politically marginalized groups in the country, even today.